 Candidates prepared in early childhood degree programs understand that teaching and learning with young children is a complex enterprise, and its details vary depending on children's ages, characteristics, and the settings within which teaching and learning occur.
 They understand and use positive relationships and supportive interactions as the foundation for their work with young children and families.
 Candidates know, understand, and use a wide array of developmentally appropriate approaches, instructional strategies, and tools to connect with children and families and positively influence each child's development and learning.
-Key elements of Standard 4

-- 4a: Understanding positive relationships and supportive interactions as the foundation of their work with children - 4b: Knowing and understanding effective strategies and tools for early education - 4c: Using a broad repertoire of developmentally appropriate teaching/learning approaches - 4d: Reflecting on their own practice to promote positive outcomes for each child Supporting explanation
+- 4a: Understanding positive relationships and supportive interactions as the foundation of their work with children - 4b: Knowing and understanding effective strategies and tools for early education - 4c: Using a broad repertoire of developmentally appropriate teaching/learning approaches - 4d: Reflecting on their own practice to promote positive outcomes for each child early childhood settings, their successful learning is dependent not just on instruction but also on personal connections with important adults.

-Early childhood candidates demonstrate that they understand the theories and research that support the importance of relationships and high-quality interactions in early education.
-In their practice, they display warm, nurturing interactions with each child, communicating genuine liking for and interest in young children's activities and characteristics.
-Throughout the years that children spend in early childhood settings, their successful learning is dependent not just on instruction but also on personal connections with important adults.
 Through these connections children develop not only academic skills but also positive learning dispositions and confidence in themselves as learners.
 Responsive teaching creates the conditions within which very young children can explore and learn about their world.
 The close attachments children develop with their teachers/caregivers, the expectations and beliefs that adults have about young children's capacities, and the warmth and responsiveness of adult-child interactions are powerful influences on positive developmental and educational outcomes.
 How children expect to be treated and how they treat others are significantly shaped in the early childhood setting.
 Candidates in early childhood programs develop the capacity to build a caring community of learners in the early childhood setting.